Three Spanish chimneys in different stages of construction at a Spanish home remodel in Santa Barbara CA

 I start with a simple and relatively inexpensive remodeling idea for Spanish chimneys.
 In this image above, the original chimney was painted brick.
 We applied 3 coats of exterior plaster, and then capped it with two new clay chimney pots.

-If you are local to Santa Barbara, you can view a variety of terra cotta clay chimney pots available at Santa Barbara Stone.
+If you are local to Santa Barbara, you can view a variety of terracotta clay chimney pots available at Santa Barbara Stone.
 They are located at 27 North Nopal Street Santa Barbara, CA 93111.
 Above: product stock on the day I checked out their supply.
-You can see how the clay chimney pots come in many different sizes and designs.
-Some are rectangular with little clay roofs.
-Others are round with lipped edges, and others are simple cylinders.

 Spanish Chimneys: Simple Ideas for Improvement

-BEFORE Photo: For this small historic Spanish-style home renovation in Santa Barbara, CA I proposed a terra cotta clay chimney pot to top off an already classic plaster chimney.
+BEFORE Photo: For this small historic Spanish-style home renovation in Santa Barbara, CA I proposed a terracotta clay chimney pot to top off an already classic plaster chimney.
 The historic chimney was built with brick, and then plastered over with exterior stucco.

 AFTER Photo: This is how the project turned out.
 The front facade of this historic Santa Barbara Spanish home was modernized by removing the ornate iron window grille.
 6 inch half round gutters were added for authentic Santa Barbara Spanish styling.